manoj0727/Nexify-server/README.md

 ### Admin

 The admin dashboard can be accessed at the `/admin` route.
-Use the `admin_tool.sh` script to configure the admin account.
 The admin account can be used to manage moderators, communities, and perform other admin-related tasks.
 You can also enable/disable or switch API services using the admin dashboard.

 ### Moderator